anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.3.2-Train-XGBoost-models">1.3.2 Train XGBoost models<a class="anchor-link" href="#1.3.2-Train-XGBoost-models"> </a></h3><p>Every Machine Learning method could potentially overfit.
+<h3 id="Train-XGBoost-models">Train XGBoost models<a class="anchor-link" href="#Train-XGBoost-models"> </a></h3><p>Every Machine Learning method could potentially overfit.
 You will see it on this example with XGBoost.
 Again, you are working with the Store Item Demand Forecasting Challenge.
 The train DataFrame is available in your workspace.</p>
 <p>Firstly, let's train multiple XGBoost models with different sets of hyperparameters using XGBoost's learning API.
 The single hyperparameter you will change is:</p>
 <p>max_depth - maximum depth of a tree.
 Increasing this value will make the model more complex and more likely to overfit.
 Instructions:</p>